 For information on how the courses work, and a link to our course demonstration site, please click here.
-Description.
+Description Students in this course will gain knowledge about social entrepreneurs and how they are creating solutions to address societal problems, learn how to develop creative solutions to address social problems, and empower you to see social entrepreneurship as a force for social change.
+Programme details Staff.
 A Fundraising Template Every Entrepreneur Can Use.
 Raising massive rounds these days is so commonplace that most of us tune out fundraising news altogether.

 Below are my top 10 picks for what was worth reading in February in social innovation.
 You can see the 10 Great Reads lists from past months here.
 The Center for Effective Philanthropy released a report on nonprofit performance assessment that criticized funders for 1) not being willing to pay for evaluations and 2) being more interested in data that is helpful to the foundation, not the nonprofit.
 Photo Credit: Tim Pierce.
 30 Under 30 - Social Entrepreneurs.